Paddington Bear: Books

-This picture book is the finale of the original Paddington series.It was finished before Michael Bond's death.
-The final book in the "Paddington" series to be written by the creator himself was released on 27 June 2018 to mark the anniversary of the day that Michael Bond died and the 60th anniversary of A Bear Called Paddington (1958).
+Set in St Paul's Cathedral, this picture book is the finale of the original twenty nine stories in the Paddington series.
+It was finished shortly before Michael Bond's death.
+The final book in the "Paddington" series to be written by the creator himself was released on 27 June 2018 to mark the anniversary of the day that Bond died and the 60th anniversary of A Bear Called Paddington (1958).